-Corporate and Administrative expenses totalled \$1,242,499 during the Quarter, a 27% decrease over the amount incurred during the comparative quarter in fiscal 2014 (\$1,691,511).
-This decrease reflects the Company's increasing effort to reduce its overhead costs.
-The main areas of decreased operating expenses for the Quarter were filing and transfer fees, salaries and benefits, and marketing and sales expenses, which were partly offset by the increase in investor relations related expenses.
+Corporate and Administrative expenses totalled \$875,169 during the Quarter, a 20% decrease over the amount incurred during the comparative quarter in fiscal 2014 (\$1,090,217).
+This decrease reflects the Company's continuing effort to reduce its overhead costs.
+The main areas of decreased operating expenses for the Quarter were salaries and benefits, directors' fees and meeting expenses, and financing advisory services and expenses.